Sec-GPC

 The header is sent with every request when the user has enabled the preference.
 Servers receiving the signal are expected to apply applicable privacy protections.
 In the absence of regulatory requirements, the specification leaves the response to server discretion.

 Firefox sends Sec-GPC by default in private browsing and exposes the preference as a manual setting for regular browsing.
 Brave and DuckDuckGo browsers send the header by default.
-Chrome does not send Sec-GPC natively and relies on third-party extensions for GPC support.
+Chromium-based browsers without built-in GPC support rely on third-party extensions.

 Values